2007-2013 Toyota Tundra Double Cab

 The process of installing door speakers is simply requires removal of the door’s sail panel, followed by several hidden screws placed under trim covers, disconnection of the electric door controls and, finally, removal of the entire arm-rest assembly.
 Once those components are free and clear of the door panel, simply unscrew the door panels, take the panel off the assembly, set it aside, and unscrew four speaker fastenings.

-Rear doors: In the Double Cab truck, the rear door factory speaker is a 6-3/4" that's also built into a bracket.
+Rear door speakers: In the Double Cab truck, the rear door factory speaker is a 6-3/4" that's also built into a bracket.
 And, again, your best bet is a set of 6-1/2" or 5-1/4" speakers that will drop in with the help of mounting brackets.
 Speaker harnesses are also available for the rear door locations.
 Replacing the rear speakers is very similar to the front doors except that the process begins with the rear window trim panel.

 JBL speaker system

-|Front door tweeter in the JBL system (Crutchfield Research Photo)|
+Front door tweeter in the JBL system (Crutchfield Research Photo)

 If you decide to replace all your speakers while keeping the JBL amp, keep in mind that they're all 2-ohm speakers.
 You'll want to pick speakers with lower impedances (like JBL or Infinity) to replace them or you'll hear a significant loss of volume.
 Harnesses are available for all locations except for the tweeters – you'll have to splice into the factory wiring to replace the factory tweeters.

-Bass Options for your Tundra
+Bass in your Tundra

 You'll find a few options for adding bass to the Tundra Double Cab, including enclosures from JL Audio and MTX.